Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Additional Experiments

 \subsection{Model Merging on Single Dataset}

-This subsection presents preliminary experiments with WM merging models on a single dataset.
-Figure~\ref{fig:same-data} shows loss and accuracy on MNIST, FMNIST, and SPLIT-CIFAR10, where SPLIT-CIFAR10 was used with ResNet20 widths of 4 and 16 times.
+This subsection presents preliminary experiments merging models by using WM on a single dataset.
+Figures~\ref{fig:same-data-single-loss} and ~\ref{fig:same-data-single-acc} show loss and accuracy on MNIST, FMNIST, and SPLIT-CIFAR10, where SPLIT-CIFAR10 was used with ResNet20 widths of 4 and 16 times.
 MNIST and FMNIST successfully merge models with high accuracy in each case.
 SPLIT-CIFAR10 allowed for merging models with high accuracy by increasing the width by a factor of 16.
-For merging models between different datasets, we used merging models that can be merged on the single dataset.
+For model merging between different datasets, we used merging models that can be merged on a single dataset.